The Rise and Fall of VEVO

 Today, the VEVO logo still appears on many music videos, a quiet reminder of an era when it reigned supreme.
 For artists like Beyoncé, Drake, and Miley Cyrus, VEVO was more than a platform—it was a stage that amplified their voices worldwide.

-Discover more from Big Masterz Africa
+Discover more from Big Masterz Hub

 Subscribe to get the latest posts sent to your email.